aidanmelen/no-deploy-on-friday-action/README.md

 ## `NO_DEPLOYMENT_DAYS`

-**Optional** A comma delimited list of weekdays that will prevent deployments.
+**Optional** A comma delimited list of weekdays that we do not deploy on.
 Defaults to `"Friday, Saturday, Sunday"`.

 ## `TZ`

 **Optional** The timezone name.
+See Wikipedia for the complete list of timezone names: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones.
 Defaults to `UTC`.
-See Wikipedia for the complete list of timezone names: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones.

 ## `COUNTRY`

 **Optional** The country of origin.
-This determines which the holiday calendar to use.
+This determines which the national holiday calendar to use.
+Defaults to "`US`"

 ## `HOLIDAYS`

-**Optional** Whether to prevent deployments on holidays.
+**Optional** Whether to prevent deployments on national holidays.
 This is applied in addition to the "`NO_DEPLOYMENT_DAYS`" input.
+Defaults to "`true`"

 ## Outputs

-## `deployment`

-'true' if the deployment was canceled and otherwise 'false'.

 ## `reason`